Skip to content

 Common Video Aspect Ratios for Instagram

-Later, the social media post scheduling company, has a handy guide to Instagram photo and video posts.
+Hootsuite, the social media post scheduling company, has a handy guide to Instagram video.
 Instagram allows several aspect ratios, but these will give you the best results.

 Stories – 9:16